 Apple Pay also simplifies purchases made in online stores.
-When you use an app or a website that supports Apple Pay, you can tap the Buy with Apple Pay icon to complete the purchase.
+When you use an app or a website that supports Apple Pay, you can tap Check Out with Apple Pay, Buy with Apple Pay, or a similar onscreen button to complete the purchase.